In this useful overview, we will explain how to understand the results of your Local Search Grid report.

 Business Name: This is the business name of the competitor.

-Avg Rank: Tells you the competitor’s average ranking score.
+Avg Rank: Tells you the competitor’s average ranking in the Local Pack across all grid points for this keyword.

-Reviews: Gives you the number of customer reviews the competitor has.
+Reviews: Gives you the number of customer reviews the competitor has on Google.

-Rating: Lets you know the competitor’s average star rating.
+Rating: Lets you know the competitor’s average star rating on Google.

-Category: Gives you the primary category a competitor is using in their Google My Business profile.
+Primary Category: Gives you the primary category a competitor is using in their Google Business Profile.

-For example, if you notice in your own report that you have a similar number of reviews and star-ratings as your top competitors but that your category is set to something completely different, you might think about changing the primary category in your Google My Business profile to match theirs so you can try to rank higher.
+If you notice in your own report that you have a similar number of reviews and star-ratings as your top competitors but that your category is set to something completely different, you might think about changing the primary category in your Google Business Profile to match theirs so you can try to rank higher.

 For a side-by-side comparison and to see a competitor's rankings on a grid, click on a competitor's name in the table (as shown in the red box below).